 When, where, how often and how many to do?

 Many websites say can do kegels whenever and wherever you want.
 And that you can do them as often as you like.
-However, I think this isn’t entirely correct advice, and can be counter-productive.
+However, I think this isn’t entirely correct advice.

 Yes, you can do kegels in any place you feel comfortable, though it’s best to start in a private space so you can concentrate.